Fabulously tasty and attractive Seafood Paella with sausage, salmon, shrimp, and mussels. It is an experience you don’t want to miss.

 - 1 lemon (cut into wedges)

-Return browned sausage to the pan.
-Layer salmon, shrimps, and mussels around the pan.
+- Return browned sausage to the pan.
+Layer salmon, shrimp, and mussels around the pan.

 This is what it looks like straight out of the oven.
 Beautiful right?
 It will look and taste even more amazing with a sprinkling of parsley and a few lemon wedges.
 I hope you’ll give it a try.